martingrzzler/deyan7-coding-challenge/README.md

 ## Limitations

 This RAG pipeline relies on a api that queries the database.
 It only supports queries of one or more rows filtered by a WHERE clause (combined with AND if multiple).
 Therefore questions like "Welche Leuchte hat die höchste Lebensdauer?" can't be answered yet.
 This feature can be added by extending the api.
+In contrast with vector databases these questions that require aggregate functions it would be much more unreliable maybe even impossible. (one of the reasons I choose a relational database).